AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 6. Record the initial voltage reading to make sure the initial concentration of fluoride in the sample bottle is about 0 $\mathrm{\frac{mg}{L}}$

 ####Protocol for Start Up and Running of Reactors
-1. Fill stock tanks with appropriate concentration of PACl, fluoride, and clay and make sure to have enough stock to run for 24 hours
+1. Fill stock tanks with appropriate concentration of PACl and fluoride, and make sure to have enough stock to run for 24 hours
 2. Calculate the flow rates of the PACl and fluoride pumps from the Python file and run the pumps at the appropriate RPM using ProCoDA
 3. Run the waste pump at the appropriate RPM as calculated from ProCoDA.
 4. Calibrate the fluoride probes and record the initial concentration of fluoride in the sample bottle